ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 These interop functions take the fully-qualified Java method name as the function name.
 However, if there exists overloaded methods, a numeric suffix will be appended at the end.

 #### Dependency Objects
 When there are dependent Java classes present inside generated Ballerina bindings (as parameters or return types), the bindgen tool generates an empty Ballerina object to represent each one of these classes.
-These would represent a Java class mapping without the constructor, method, or field bindings.
+These would represent a Java class mapping without the constructors, methods, or field bindings.
 If one of these classes are required later, the bindgen tool could be re-run to generate the Ballerina bindings.

->**Note:** If the complete implementation of a dependency object is generated using the bindgen tool, the existing empty Ballerina object should be deleted manually as instructed in the command output.

 E.g., Generated dependency object representing `java.util.List` will be as follows.
 ```ballerina